 Detecting a freon leak isn’t for amateurs, but there are some things you can do to check for a leak.

 A sure sign of a leak is if there are low levels of coolant.
 Your HVAC system does not burn freon so you should never need to refill the unit unless there is a leak.

 While there are many refrigerant detectors you can purchase, often times you will need a local professional who is experienced, trustworthy, and patient to detect and fix the leak.

 What to Do If You Have a Freon Leak

 Fixing a freon leak isn’t as simple as adding more refrigerant.
 If you find or suspect there is a freon leak, it’s imperative to call a professional.
 A trained air conditioning technician will fix the leak and test the repair before adding more coolant to your system.

 Dangers of a Refrigerant Leak

-Refrigerant leaks can be a headache, figuratively and literally, so taking care of the problem right away is important.
-Your local professionals at Climate Design can detect and fix any refrigerant leaks and ensure that your HVAC is performing as efficiently as possible.
+Freon leaks can be a headache, figuratively and literally, so taking care of the problem right away is important.
+Your local professionals at Climate Design can detect and fix any freon leaks and ensure that your HVAC is performing as efficiently as possible.
 For more information, contact Climate Design or visit similar posts here.